Application and Admissions

 - A personal statement (two page maximum): This statement should describe your professional goals, experience, and responsibilities.
 Submit by uploading to the electronic application.

 - One letter of recommendation: The recommendation letter should address the applicant’s professional capabilities and readiness for graduate study.
 Recent work or military supervisors are preferred.
 Submit by uploading to the electronic application.
-(Please note that the Graduate School application indicates 3 letters of recommendation are to be submitted.
-However, only one letter of recommendation is required.)

 - Official transcripts for each institution previously attended: Applicants are required to electronically upload copies of transcripts (or equivalent documents for institutions outside the U.S., e.g., degree/study certificates, diplomas, etc.) from all post-secondary institutions attended, in the language of instruction (and copies of an official English translation if English is not the language of instruction).
 Applicants recommended for admission who accept an offer through the online graduate admission system will be notified by the Graduate School that official/original transcripts/documents must be sent from the originating institutions in the official language of the institution(s) attended (and if the language of instruction is not English, an official English translation must also be sent).
 The Graduate School will review all official documents to finalize the offer of admission.
 An offer of admission will be revoked if official/original documents are not received by the Graduate School within specified deadlines, or if official/original documents differ from the copies uploaded by the applicant prior to the offer of admission.